euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 At start up, the solver code in PyFR allocates large blocks of memory which it then slices up into smaller pieces.
 A backend must therefore provide a means of both allocating memory and copying regions of this memory to/from the host.
 In contrast to this pyMIC is a relatively high-level library whose core tenant is comparable to a NumPy's ``ndarray`` type.
-While writing the MIC backend for PyFR we therefore had to add a low-level interface to pyMIC that enables raw memory to be allocated on the device and fine-grained copying to/from this memory.
+While writing the MIC backend for PyFR we therefore had to use the low-level interfaces to pyMIC that enables raw memory to be allocated on the device and fine-grained copying to/from this memory.

 The resulting backend consists of approximately 700 lines of pure Python code and 200 lines of Mako templates.
 As the native programming language for the Intel coprocessor is C code with OpenMP annotations the DSL translation engine for the Intel coprocessor is almost identical to the one used in the existing C/OpenMP backend with the only changes being around how arguments are passed into kernels.